ILIAS-eLearning/ILIAS/Services/AuthShibboleth/README.SHIBBOLETH.txt

 page saying that you were successfully logged out and if you go back to ILIAS you also should be logged out from ILIAS.

 Limitations:
 Single Logout is only supported with SAML2 and so far only with the Shibboleth Service Provider 2.x.
-As of December 2008, the Shibboleth Identity Provider 2.1.1 does not yet support Single Logout (SLO).
+As of August 2009, the Shibboleth Identity Provider 2.1.1 does not yet support Single Logout (SLO).
 Therefore, the single logout feature cannot be used yet.
 One of the reasons why SLO isn't supported yet is because there aren't many applications yet that were adapted to support front and back channel